Equipment Funding Opportunities

 develop novel infrastructure, significantly redesign existing infrastructure,

 or adapt existing infrastructure in novel ways.
-Projects are expected to have
+Projects are expected to

-team.
+single research team.

 Deadline: Full proposals accepted anytime